Ompluscator/genjector/README.md

 It supports many different features:
 + Binding concrete implementations to particular interfaces.
-+ Binding implementations as references or values.
++ Binding implementations as pointers or values.
 + Binding implementations with Provider methods.
 + Binding implementations with concrete instances.
 + Define Binding as singletons.